-The UK Spent £58 Billion on Research.
+The UK Committed £58 Billion to Research.
 Here Is What It Did Not Buy.

-What I would not have said even nine months ago is that the cost line is now buying a different productivity envelope than it would have bought in 2024.
-A 2026-vintage operator working against codified agentic workflows is not bringing 2024-vintage output to the role, and Piece 2 of this series sets out the evidence for that change in some detail.
-If I were sitting in DSIT or Innovate UK with permission to move one number inside the Venture Builder Pilot tomorrow, I would ring-fence between 10% and 25% of the £150,000 unit for a named operator-cost line, explicit permission in the grant terms for spinouts to spend that money on a non-academic operator rather than further technical milestones.
-That change would not require new legislation or a new programme.
-It would require a decision that the gap between a validated research finding and a company ready for investment is partly a management and commercial execution problem, not only a science problem.
-Piece 3 returns to what that means in practice in the first 18 months of a spinout's life.
-The architecture already suggests policymakers know this.
-The unit economics have not caught up yet.
+Here is the part I would not have said with confidence a year ago: the same operator-cost pound now buys a materially different result than it did in 2024.
+An operator working against codified agentic workflows is not bringing 2024-vintage output to the role — Piece 2 sets out that evidence in full.
+Which makes one small policy change carry unusual weight.
+If I could move a single number inside the Venture Builder Pilot, I would ring-fence 10–25% of the £150,000 as a named operator-cost line: explicit permission to spend it on a non-academic operator rather than on further technical milestones.
+No new legislation, no new programme — just a decision that the gap between a validated finding and an investable company is partly a management problem, not only a science one.
+Piece 3 walks through what that operator actually does in a spinout's first 18 months.
+The programme designs already hint the policymakers know this.
+The unit economics have not caught up.

 The funding system has changed its question.
-Most of the infrastructure around it is still answering the old one.
+Most of the infrastructure around it — and most of the founders walking into it — are still answering the old one.

 Sources